Little Venice in Prague

 The Little Venice Boat Tours

 There are two methods to explore the river and both take a similar route but that’s where the similarity ends.
 The main boat tour is the flat single deck covered cruiser (top left in the picture above).
 If you are going on one of these then it’s bench seating on the inside and you get a drink or a snack depending on the time of year.
 The other less well known option is a Gondola so if you are wondering where you hire a Gondola in Prague then head for Little Venice.
 Both tours are around 50 minutes and you’ll spend the time around Charles Bridge and the next two bridges downstream (not quite as far if you take the Gondola).
-Check the Little Venice Boat Tours.
+See my three recommended short cruises further up this post.

 Where Does the Name Come From?